Formal Charges And Resonance Structures

 Understanding Formal Charges: A Fair Share of Electrons

 A formal charge is a hypothetical charge assigned to an atom in a molecule, assuming that all atoms share electrons equally in a covalent bond.
 It's a bookkeeping tool that helps us determine the most plausible Lewis structure when multiple structures are possible.
 Calculating formal charges involves comparing the number of valence electrons an atom should have (based on its position in the periodic table) with the number of electrons it actually possesses in the Lewis structure.
-The formula for calculating the formal charge (FC) is:

 FC = Valence electrons - (Non-bonding electrons + ½ Bonding electrons)

 Let's illustrate this with an example.
 Consider the nitrate ion (NO₃⁻).
 One possible Lewis structure places a double bond between nitrogen and one oxygen atom and single bonds between nitrogen and the other two oxygen atoms.
-Let's calculate the formal charges for each atom:

 • Nitrogen (N): N has 5 valence electrons.
 In this structure, it has 0 non-bonding electrons and 8 bonding electrons (4 pairs).
-Therefore, FC(N) = 5 - (0 + ½ * 8) = +1.
+So, FC(N) = 5 - (0 + ½ * 8) = +1.

 • Oxygen with double bond (O=): O has 6 valence electrons.
 It has 4 non-bonding electrons and 4 bonding electrons.
-Therefore, FC(O=) = 6 - (4 + ½ * 4) = 0.
+So, FC(O=) = 6 - (4 + ½ * 4) = 0.

 • Oxygens with single bonds (O-): O has 6 valence electrons.
 It has 6 non-bonding electrons and 2 bonding electrons.
-Therefore, FC(O-) = 6 - (6 + ½ * 2) = -1.
+That's why, FC(O-) = 6 - (6 + ½ * 2) = -1.

 This Lewis structure shows a +1 formal charge on nitrogen and a -1 formal charge on one of the oxygen atoms.